Quick links or scroll down the page

 Press for Illumini Event 2010

 Presents – ‘Secret subterranean London’ 2010

 2010 secret subterranean London hit record numbers, over 5,000 people turned up for the opening night and 9,247 visitors experienced the Illumini Experience .
-Free entertainment, were everyone was welcome.
-Live acts: stilt walkers, light shows, performance artists, tarot reading, travel back in time with historical costumed performers and many other surprises.
+Free entertainment were everyone was welcome with live acts such as: stilt walkers, light shows, performance artists, tarot reading, visitors could travel back in time with historical costumed performers and many other surprises.
 The week long event included art exhibitions (illuminating artwork), talks, tours, workshops and performances in other underground spaces opened to the public.

 Have you ever wondered what secret tunnels and buildings are hidden under the city streets?

 At this free event there is underground vaults that have transformed with illuminating art, performance, historical information and props, workshops and talks on historical underground London from museums, historians, and authors.
 There will even be tours of subterranean locations that are being opened up to the public just for this event.
 Other talks will include artists who use illumination, including the history of the magic lantern.

 There is also a program of workshops and talks designed to help artists in their career paths, which will be run alongside the event.
 All talks will be free for anyone to attend.

 You can even take your own personal tour.
 By using a clever application designed for Illumini Event by Martin Rieser.
 Using GPS and QR code reading, participants can use their mobile phone like a douser to discover a hidden underground world, which will correspond to real underground locations in Shoreditch and will be aligned with the sites of past events.
 You can then use the Riverain’s overheard tales to map those sites and find clues and directions to others.
 You can participate as a team or an individual.